-API traffic is, by its nature, forced to follow a strict pattern of behaviour.
+API traffic is, by its nature, forced to follow a strict pattern of behavior.
 Baselining ‘normal’ traffic patterns is relatively straightforward.

 The above graph shows a few days of traffic running over an API, split by geographic location.
 It is pretty clear from this what the ‘normal’ traffic is, and what the attack traffic is.
 The blue line with consistent spikes is traffic from the UK, this company’s target market.
 The green line is a surge from Russia, which is then followed by a more distributed attack.

 API security, Open Banking & PSD2

 APIs are used by organisations across a whole host of industries, most notably in financial services as a result of the UK’s Open Banking and the EU’s PSD2 legislations.
 To comply with each, banks must implement APIs for sharing data with third-party providers (TPPs), literally opening-up their customer data to approved TPPs, with the view to revolutionising financial services through innovation and competition.

 Banks need to work with their eyes wide open here.
 As we’ve discussed, APIs are an attractive target for attackers due to their fundamental breathability, and what finer target than an API used to share data between banks and TPPs?
 Establishing a secure environment is vital to keep all interconnected parties secure.

 Securing your API with Netacea